tedunderwood/GenreProject/Java/browser/readme.txt

+6/20/13 - mikeb
+NEW: Initial browser commit
+MOVED: Backend code has been updated and moved into the browser structure Sparse comments for the time being.
+Will write more documentation as code is revised.

 6/5/13 - mikeb
 NEW: Added a very basic ARFF class
 DerbyDB: Fixed exception handling so errors will be thrown to GUI.